Setting up automatic port sharing

 - Enable the option "Permit independent port sharing for this device".

 2 Configuring the application for automatic port sharing

 - Configure the application so that it uses PCP or UPnP.
 Refer to the manufacturer for information on how to set it up, for example consult the manual.

 If the application is installed on a computer with its own firewall (for example Windows firewall), you must also configure the firewall:

 Important:If you allow devices to change their own port sharing settings, any malicious software on them could also cause ports to be shared, thus bypassing the FRITZ!Box's firewall.
 You should therefore set up a firewall on these devices for security reasons.

 - Configure the computer's firewall according to the manufacturer's instructions so that the server service or application can be accessed from the FRITZ!Box home network.

 Now applications can automatically open the required ports in the FRITZ!Box.

-Ports currently enabled for port sharing are shown in the detailed information given for the respective network device under "Home Network > Mesh Networking" in the FRITZ!Box user interface.
+Ports currently enabled for port sharing are shown in the detailed information given for the respective network device under "Home Network > Mesh" in the FRITZ!Box user interface.
 You can also find an overview of opened ports under "Internet > Permit Access" and "Diagnostics > Security" in the user interface.